 There is a saying that a firearm is only as good as the ammo you put in it.
 While this has always been a dance for two, and ammo itself carries even less value than a firearm, this saying highlights the importance of ammunition quality.
 Just like a car can only go as fast as its engine will take it, a rifle can only shoot as accurately and powerfully as its ammunition allows.
 You might say that the comparison with the rifle’s action would have been more appropriate, but we only used it to bolster the importance of ammunition.
 A car can’t run without gas, but ammo is so much more than mere fuel.
 That’s why it’s important to choose your rifle ammo carefully, taking into account many different factors that influence its performance.
-In this article, we’ll explore the primary factors to consider when choosing rifle ammo so that all your buying decisions may be informed.
+In this article, we’ll explore the primary factors that affect ammo performance so that all your rifle and pistol ammo buying decisions may be informed.

 Table of Contents